 Zac pilots his own twin-engine Piper Comanche, which is a pretty damn cool six-seater plane, and he used to fly us all over.
-But now, he’s more often than not talking house plans and home decor, both feet firmly on the ground.
-In between Liam and Zac, of all people, domesticated to the hilt, and Leo who’s halfway there with his farmstead, it’s a wonder Theo, Yann and I are not in a perpetual state of shock.
+But now, he’s more often than not talking house plans and home decor with Magali, both feet firmly on the ground.

-I keep hitting ‘escape,’ but I’m still here, frozen. =O Twenty-two Celsius, Olivier?!!
-Not following (unlike someone we won’t mention ;-)).
+Twenty-two Celsius, Olivier?!!
 They’ve let you out of the lab on such a gorgeous day to boot!!!!!!
 Program not responding… Get out from behind your screen this instant and get back to your other friends.
 And whatever is your sujet de l’heure under discussion.
 Enjoy the tropics for me!
 Ctrl-Alt-Del. @ bientôt.

 Ctrl-Alt-Del?
 Shit.
-With her program not responding comment, using that chain of command means she’s forcing the program to close up, or in other words, she’s signing off… I type as fast as I can in case she disconnects completely, knowing I can’t really tell her we—meaning they—were discussing the merits of Porter Airline direct flights into Boston from Tremblant in under an hour right now as opposed to Zac’s much smaller plane, taking longer.
-But at least, I can share ‘live’ what was discussed not two minutes ago.
-Or the two minutes prior to those, and the two others before that… Hoping to reel her back in.
+With her program not responding comment, using that chain of command means she’s forcing the program to close up, or in other words, she’s signing off.
+I type as fast as I can in case she disconnects completely.

-Don’t go yet (please!).
+Don’t go yet.
 Truth?
 I’d rather chat with you.
-Believe it or not, I’m suffering from TMI syndrome right this minute.
-Thanks to three of my mates, you can now ask me anything about woodscrews versus nails.
-Even things you never knew you wanted to know…
+Thanks to three of my mates, you can now ask me anything about wood screws versus nails.
+Even things you never knew you wanted to know.

-(lol) One too many screws loose between you?
-What happened to them?
+lol.
+One too many screws loose between you?

 Ha!
-(You nailed it, but that’s between us).
-One is living in a disaster waiting to happen, holding up with duct tape.
-One is building deep into the woods halfway through a two-year project using a wheelbarrow and a shovel, and the other is building as fast as he can get away with.
+You nailed it.
+One is living in a disaster waiting to happen, holding everything up with duct tape.
+One is building deep into the woods halfway through a two-year project using a wheelbarrow and a shovel.
+And the other is building a home as fast as he can get away with.

 Building a home…

 My mind goes a mile a minute in a quantum leap to next summer.
-And woodscrews and nails no longer sound as boring as I wrote, all of the sudden.
-I sigh longingly, looking at the tip of Aurèle’s cute-hat-covered head over Zac’s shoulder.
+And wood screws and nails no longer sound as boring as I wrote, all of a sudden.
+I sigh longingly, looking at the tip of Aurèle’s cute hat covered head over Zac’s shoulder.
 Sign me up on the Domesticated List, please.
 I sigh once more, deflating a bit.
 For now, I’ll have to be content to stay put on the Waiting List.

 I jerk back, wrenching my attention from Aurèle.
-“Nope.”
-I’m quick to deny, straightening from my slump.
+“Nope,” I’m quick to deny, straightening from my slump.
 “I just thought someone looked familiar, that’s all.”
-A rush of heat spreads like wild fire on my cheeks that the wind chaffing at my skin has nothing to do with.
-More’s the pity.
+A rush of heat spreads like wildfire on my cheeks that the wind chaffing at my skin has nothing to do with.
+Great.
+Just great.